fakeimmigrant/QuestSubmissions/README.md

 1. Explain what the Blockchain is in your own words.

-The Blockchain is a Open, Decentralized, Public Database that makes it possible to more things via the internet.
+The Blockchain is an Open, Decentralized, Public Database that makes it possible to more things via the internet.

 2. Explain what a Smart Contract is.